Light skin: Europe

-A study from 2015 found that genes contributing to fair skin were nearly fixed in the Anatolian Neolithic Farmers: "The second strongest signal in our analysis is at the derived allele of rs16891982 in SLC45A2, which contributes to light skin pigmentation and is almost fixed in present-day Europeans but occurred at much lower frequency in ancient populations.
+A study from 2015 found that genes contributing to fair skin were nearly fixed in the Anatolian and nearby Neolithic Farmers: "The second strongest signal in our analysis is at the derived allele of rs16891982 in SLC45A2, which contributes to light skin pigmentation and is almost fixed in present-day Europeans but occurred at much lower frequency in ancient populations.
 In contrast, the derived allele of SLC24A5 that is the other major determinant of light skin pigmentation in modern Europe appears fixed in the Anatolian Neolithic, suggesting that its rapid increase in frequency to around 0.9 (90%) in Early Neolithic Europe was mostly due to migration."

-In 2018, a study was released showing many late Mesolithic Scandinavians from 9,500 years ago in Northern Europe had blonde hair and light skin, which was in contrast to some of their contemporaries, the darker Western Hunter Gatherers (WHG).
+In 2018, a study was released showing many late Mesolithic Scandinavians from 9,500 years ago in Northern Europe had blonde hair and light skin, which was in contrast to some of their contemporaries, the darker toned Western Hunter Gatherers (WHG).
 However, a 2024 paper found that phenotypically most of their studied WHG individuals carried the dark skin and blue eyes characteristic of WHGs, but some other WHGs in France they sequenced also had pale to intermediate skin pigmentation.
 Another entry in 2018, showed that the Eastern Hunter Gatherers (EHG), Scandinavian Hunter Gatherers (SHG), and the Baltic foragers, all had the derived alleles for light skin pigmentation.

-The Western Steppe Herders, an early Bronze Age population are believed to have also contributed to the skin and hair pigmentation in Europe, having a dominant effect on the phenotypes of Northern Europeans in particular.
+The Western Steppe Herders, an early Bronze Age population of the Eurasian Steppe are believed to have also contributed to the skin and hair pigmentation in Europe, having a dominant effect on the phenotypes of Northern Europeans in particular.

 Bagnasco, G et al. (2024), discovered that the phenotypic traits for a group of Etruscans from 3,000 to 2,700 years ago showed a population with blue-eyes, light to dark brown hair, and pale white to intermediate skin tones.

 In 2025 a downsampling experiment attempted to gauge phenotypes of ancient Europeans across many regions using low coverage methods (~8x).
 They found that for skin traits in the Palaeolithic (12 samples), the Russian Kostenki 14 (38,700 and 36,200 y ago) was the only one to exhibit an intermediate skin colour, with the remainder having dark phenotypes.
 During the Mesolithic (53 samples), there was more variability with 7 samples being intermediate, and 3 being pale.
 The Neolithic (93 samples) showed 25 intermediate and 5 pale.
 Copper-Age (28 samples) had 7 intermediate and 4 pale.
 The Bronze-Age (43 samples) had 15 intermediate and 6 pale.
 Lastly, the Iron-Age (11 samples) had 6 intermediate and 2 pale samples.
 They highlighted some caution with using this imputational approach at such low coverage using HIrisPlex-S.